godotengine/godot-docs/classes/class_file.rst

 - :ref:`float<class_float>` **get_float** **(** **)** const

-Returns the next 32 bits from the file as a floating point number.
+Returns the next 32 bits from the file as a floating-point number.

 .. _class_File_method_get_len: